Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Spawns in random orbit of every last planet in each star system.
 One per each planet.
 Ignores maxInstances.
 ### fixedOrbit
 Spawns in a fixed orbit.
 One anomaly per orbit.
 Ignores maxInstances and orbitType.
+### everyPlanet
+Spawns in a random orbit of every planet in every star system.
+One per each planet.
+Ignores maxInstances.
+Given the spam, this is mostly for debug purposes.

 # WBIAnomalyOrbitTypes